mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 We stayed at Ucluelet and in the morning, enjoyed a coffee and breakfast at [The Barkley Cafe](https://thebarkleycafe.com/) before hitting the road.

-We also highly recommend [The Break Cafe & Bistro](https://www.instagram.com/thebreakcafebistro/?hl=en) - their coffee and pastry options are amazing and just the comfort you'll need before a hike.
+We also highly recommend [The Break Cafe & Bistro](https://www.instagram.com/thebreakcafebistro/?hl=en) - their coffee and pastry options are just the comfort you'll need before a hike.
 They are however closed on Wednesdas and Thursdays - make sure you double check operation hours before you go.

 <!-- ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_2834.JPEG) -->
 <!-- <img src="https://upload.wikimedia.org/wikipedia/commons/c/cb/Coquihalla_Summit_Approach.jpg" alt="Grid Image" /> -->

 We followed Google Maps to get to the [trailhead](https://maps.app.goo.gl/5mgYVMWjBvtqmzeT6).
 The map does end earlier than the actual, final trailhead, but once you're on the FSR, there's only one route and you won't miss it: **just keep driving until you see vehicles parked and a small info board on the left indicating trailhead**.

-The important thing is to follow Google Maps to turn onto the **Marion Main Forest Service Road** - it is quite a hidden pathway and easy to miss if you're driving fast and not actively following map instructions.
+The important thing is to follow Google Maps to turn onto the **Marion Creek Forest Service Road** - it is quite a hidden pathway and easy to miss if you're driving fast and not actively following map instructions.

 ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_1455.JPEG)

 ## FSR Condition
-The FSR was recently repaired in May/June 2024, thanks to the ACC contacting local services.
-Almost any sedan will get up to the trailhead, but a 4x4 is still recommended for keeping the gravel road intact.
+The FSR was recently repaired in May/June 2024, thanks to the ACC contacting forest services.
+Almost any sedan will make it to the trailhead, but a 4x4 is still recommended for keeping the gravel road intact.
 If you're tackling the trail in winter months, make sure to check snow conditions via [DriveBC webcam at Taylor River](https://images.drivebc.ca/bchighwaycam/pub/html/www/207.html) or [Sentinel Hub](https://browser.dataspace.copernicus.eu/?zoom=14&lat=49.19155&lng=-125.30457&themeId=DEFAULT-THEME&datasetId=S2_L2A_CDAS&fromTime=2024-02-12T00%3A00%3A00.000Z&toTime=2024-08-12T00%3A00%3A00.000Z&layerId=1_TRUE_COLOR&demSource3D=%22MAPZEN%22&cloudCoverage=100&dateMode=MOSAIC) - both resources recommended by ACC.

 ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_1457.JPEG)